Azure/Industrial-IoT/docs/opc-publisher/readme.md

 In the configuration file you can specify how many event configurations as you like and you can also combine events and data nodes for a single endpoint.

-In addition you can configure optional [Condition](#condition-handling-options) reporting where OPC Publisher reports retaind conditions at a configured time periodic rate in seconds.
+In addition you can configure optional [Condition](#condition-handling-options) reporting where OPC Publisher reports retained conditions at a configured time periodic rate in seconds.

 #### Simple event filter